 In the late 13th century a quarrel between the Spanish Bishops of Urgell and the French heirs to the Countship of Urgell led to Andorra’s dual allegiance to two princes – the Spanish Bishop of Urgell and the French head of state, each of whom received an annual payment of a token tribute.

 This feudal system of government remained intact until March of 1993, when Andorrans voted to establish a new constitution that officially declared the country a “parliamentary co-principality“.
 A constitution was adopted that greatly reduced the power of the co-princes and established separate executive, legislative, and judicial branches of government.
 Andorra subsequently joined the United Nations in 1993.

 Today, tourism is the main economic activity of the country with financial services also playing an important role.
 Andorra has the status of a ‘tax haven’ and, like Switzerland, has its own banking secrecy laws.

 Because of the lack of customs duties and low or nonexistent taxes, Andorra has become an important international centre of retail trade and is a popular duty-free shopping destination for French and Spanish day-trippers.
-Customs checks by French and Spanish officials at the border are stricter here than elsewhere in Europe.
+Due to its ‘duty free shopping paradise’ reputation, Spanish customs officials normally perform thorough searches on anyone entering Spain from Andorra.

 Currency and Costs